Gishora Drum Sanctuary

 How to Get There

-1. By Air: The closest international airport is Bujumbura International Airport, located in the capital city of Burundi.
-From there, you can hire a taxi or take a local bus to reach the sanctuary.
+1. By Air: Fly into Bujumbura International Airport, then hire a taxi or take a local bus to Gitega.

-2. By Road: If you prefer a scenic road trip, you can hire a car and drive to the sanctuary.
-The roads in Burundi are well-maintained, and the journey offers beautiful views of the countryside.
+2. By Road: Enjoy a scenic drive from Bujumbura to Gitega.
+The roads are generally well-maintained, offering picturesque views of the countryside.

 Local Transportation

-• Taxis: Taxis are readily available and can be hired for the day to take you around the sanctuary and nearby attractions.
+• Taxis: Easily available for hire to explore the sanctuary and nearby attractions.

-• Bicycles: Renting a bicycle is a popular option for exploring the sanctuary at your own pace.
-It allows you to soak in the natural beauty and enjoy the fresh air.
+• Bicycles: Rent a bicycle to enjoy the area at your own pace, taking in the natural beauty and fresh air.

 Posted by